turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleupdater_api.rst

 ``noiseTexture``

-    The noise :ref:`Texture <texture>` to be used for randomising appearance of particles.
+    The noise :ref:`Texture <texture>` to be used for randomizing appearance of particles.
 This noise texture should be a 4-channel smooth noise such as `textures/noise.dds` present in the SDK.

-    The particles current age will be used to look up randomised values in the texture along a pseudo-random path, therefore a higher frequency noise texture will produce higher frequency fluctuations in the randomised values used to alter the particles appearances.
+    The particles current age will be used to look up randomized values in the texture along a pseudo-random path, therefore a higher frequency noise texture will produce higher frequency fluctuations in the randomized values used to alter the particles appearances.

     Vectors are extracted from the noise texture based on treating channels as encoded signed floats (As-per :ref:`TextureEncode.encodeSignedFloat <textureencode>`).

-    Default value is a procedural texture defined so that no randomisation will occur (:ref:`ParticleSystem.getDefaultNoiseTexture <particlesystem>`)
+    Default value is a procedural texture defined so that no randomization will occur (:ref:`ParticleSystem.getDefaultNoiseTexture <particlesystem>`)

 .. note :: For a ParticleArchetype, this field should be a string path to the texture to be retrieved from the TextureManager rather than a real Texture object.

 ``randomizedAcceleration`` (Default `[0, 0, 0]`)

-    A :ref:`Vector3 <v3object>` defining the maximum amount of randomised acceleration applicable to the particles.
+    A :ref:`Vector3 <v3object>` defining the maximum amount of randomized acceleration applicable to the particles.

     This :ref:`Vector3 <v3object>` will be multiplied with the vector extracted from the noise texture.